Skincare, Reviews, Sun care

 Dimethicone

 Due to the molecular structure of Dimethicone, it is much more comedogenic than other silicons.
-Dimethicone is not an acne trigger for my skin, but it is high enough on the ingredient list that it may cause issues for sensitive users.
+Dimethicone is not an acne trigger for my skin, but it is high enough on the ingredient list to cause sensitive user issues.
 So make sure to patch test.

 Niacinamide